oraclechinaappdev/CloudNative_Mobile/Integrations/IntegrationsLab.md

     - Pre-Built Integrations - Portfolio of pre-built integrations available for immediate use as-is, or customizable for your business requirements
     - Cloud Marketplace - Pre-built adapters and integrations, published by Oracle and Oracle partners

 This tutorial shows how to connect to different applications to serve frontend mobile consumers using Oracle Integration Cloud Service.
+Once ICS receives a request from mobile consumer, it routes to CRM to perform customer activity log about acceptance of a product offer, and then it returns QR code image URL if user accepted the offer.

 This tutorial demonstrates how to: